vultisig/plugin-marketplace/README.md

 ## 🌟 Overview

-The **Vultisig Plugin Marketplace** is a modern web application built with React, TypeScript, and Vite that serves as the central hub for discovering, installing, and managing Vultisig vault plugins and automations.
+The **Vultisig App Marketplace** is a modern web application built with React, TypeScript, and Vite that serves as the central hub for discovering, installing, and managing Vultisig vault apps and automations.

 This marketplace enables users to:
-- Browse and search through available plugins and automations
+- Browse and search through available apps and automations
-- Install plugins directly to their Vultisig vault via browser extension
+- Install apps directly to their Vultisig vault via browser extension
 - Manage subscriptions and billing for premium features
 - Create custom automation recipes
-- Access detailed documentation and FAQs of each plugin
+- Access detailed documentation and FAQs of each app

 ### Technology Stack